 Continue your exploration of Tokyo today with a visit to the well-known and revered Meiji Jingu Shrine, dedicated to Emperor Meiji, who died in 1912, and his wife.
 Next, head to funky, trendy Harajuku, and take a stroll along Japan’s version of the Champs-Elysees, known as Omotesando.
 Spend your afternoon museum-hopping, from Nezu Museum to Mori Art Museum, and finish off your day in the nightlife haven of Roppongi.

 Today you’re heading to what many say is the cultural capital of Japan, Kyoto.
 You’ll head there by bullet train, or shinkansen as the Japanese call it, upon which you’ll see the countryside fly by in a thrilling blur.
-Once arrived, check in to your luxury room at one of our two recommended hotels: either Hoshinoya Kyoto or the Hyatt Regency Kyoto.
+Once arrived, check in to your luxury room at one of our three recommended hotels: Hoshinoya Kyoto, the Hyatt Regency Kyoto or the Ritz-Carlton Kyoto.
 Settle in and get to know Kyoto by visiting a few key spots, including Sanjusangendo Temple, Kiyomizudera, Yasaka, and the Gion area.

 After breakfast today, you’ll take a day trip to Fushimi, Uji, and Nara.
 These nearby stops are home to such culturally-important sites as Fushimi Inari Taisha Grand Shrine, Byodoin Temple, Todaiji Temple, Kasuga Taisha Grand Shrine, as well as Nara’s Deer Park.
 Don’t forget to take your camera so that you can capture it all!
 Return from your trip to your luxury Kyoto hotel.